 I always have safe sex but now I’ve got a sexually transmitted disease!
 How is it possible?

-By safe sex people usually mean using a condom when you have intercourse and making sure you don’t get sperm or menstrual blood in your mouth.
+By safe sex people usually mean using a condom when you have intercourse and making sure you don’t get semen or menstrual blood in your mouth.
 You are then protected against HIV, the virus which causes AIDS, and you will also prevent infections such as Chlamydia and gonorrhoea.

 However, viruses and bacteria that cause sexually transmitted diseases can also be passed on in other ways.
 For example by masturbating each other or by the genitals just touching without having intercourse.
 Even if you always use a condom, there’s still a small risk of catching a sexually transmitted disease.